 - a.
-Failure to honor all contracts with and debts to the university (including terms and conditions of the contract for housing on campus); - b.
-Violations of the residence hall contract or published rules, and regulations of the Office of Residence Life, as well as campus facilities;
+Failure to honor all contracts with and debts to the university or entities for which the university collects debts or obligations (including terms and conditions of the housing license on campus); - b.
+Violations of the housing license or published rules, and regulations of the Office of Residence Life, as well as campus facilities including Innovator's Hall; - c.
+Failure to honor all Terms of Service for third party services engaged by the University including but not limited to: Office365 and OneDrive.